MelGrubb/BuilderGenerator/README.md

 ## Usage ##

-After installation, decorate your classes with the ```GenerateBuilder``` attribute to mark them for generation.
-Builder classes will be generated in a "Builders" namespace next to the source classes.
+After installation, create a partial class to define your builder in.
+Decorate it with the ```BuilderFor``` attribute, specifying the type of class that the builder is meant to build (e.g. ```[BuilderFor(typeof(Foo))]```.
+Define any factory and helper methods in this partial class.
+Meanwhile, another partial class definition will be auto-generated which contains all the "boring" parts such as the backing fields and "with" methods.

 ## Version History ##
 - v2.0.3